bokeh/bokeh/sphinx/source/docs/quickstart.rst

 Bokeh's architecture makes it easy to create bindings for Bokeh in other languages, and in fact several already exist.
-We are obviously big Python fans, but having all many language options is a compelling feature.
+We are obviously big Python fans, but having many language options is a compelling feature.
 See some of  the other ways to use bokeh:

 * `Bokeh for R`_